LIM is Built on Evidence, Not AI Hype

 That is the position.
 Evidence over hype.
 A real coach behind the AI, not a render.
 A pipeline that catches its own mistakes before you see them.

-If that sounds like the kind of operation you want in your corner for the next year of your life, the 30-day free trial is open.
-No card up front.
+If that sounds like the kind of operation you want in your corner for the next year of your life, the 7-day free trial is open.
 Cancel any time inside the app.

 Come build something real with us.